jyrkioraskari/ACLWoBD/README.md

 cd drumbeat_security
 mvn clean install

-## Example Tomcat 9 Server.xml connector setting
+## Example Tomcat 9 server.xml connector setting

 - The certificateVerification="optional" is for the client certificate